 Logos Over Photos: The Placeholder Picture Fill Workaround

 This works with any size photo, it doesn’t have to be full-frame like the previous hack.
 No copy and paste, no instructions required.
 I heard about this one from Joshua Finto (Make It So Studio in Austin, TX).

 On the layout, insert a picture placeholder to hold the photo.
 Then add another placeholder on top, sized to exactly the same size as the logo.
 I use Online Image placeholders because they are rarely used, using a common placeholder type risks content being placed in it if you change layout types.
 Remove bullets, if there are any, and type a space character so no placeholder text appears.

 In the Format Picture task pane, click on Picture or texture fill, then on the File button and fill the placeholder with the logo.
 Create a slide, place a photo and voila!
 The logo appears over top of the photo!
 After creating this, it’s wise to lock the placeholder in XML on that layout, to prevent distortion by the user playing with it.
 OOXML Hacking: Locking Graphics.
 EMF, SVG and transparent PNGs are all good logo formats for this application.

 Microsoft maintains User Voice forums to collect feedback from users.
 I’ve created a suggestion there that the placeholder/shape stacking order on the layout should be respected on slides.
-Please add your vote here: Layout shapes and placeholders should keep their stacking order on the slide.
+Please add your vote here: Placeholders Should Not Pop to the Front.
 Perhaps we can persuade Microsoft to fix the mistake so we don’t need these time-wasting workarounds.

 Thanks to my readers who have added some useful suggestions!
 Please read the comments for additional ideas and tips.